BOARD'S REPORT / DIRECTORS' REPORT 2018-19

 TRANSFER TO RESERVES

-The Company proposes to transfer Rs.
-NIL to the General Reserve for the year 2015-16 asagainst Rs.
-NIL to General Reserve in the previous year.
+The Company proposes to transfer Rs NIL to the General Reserve for the F.Y.
+2018-19 asagainst Rs NIL to General Reserve in the previous year.

 During the period under consideration your Company exported bicycles and bicyclecomponents to several countries thereby earning valuable foreign exchange of Rs 1403.92Lacs.

 CHANGE IN NATURE OF BUSINESS

-There is no change in nature of business.
+There is no change in the nature of business.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Management Discussion and Analysis Report for the year under review as stipulatedunder Regulation 34 (2) read with Part B of Schedule V of SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 is presented in a separate section formingpart of the Annual Report.
+Management Discussion and Analysis Report for the year under review as stipulatedunder Regulation 34 (2) read with Part B of Schedule V of SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 is presented in a separate section formingpart of this Annual Report.
+(Annexure-2)

-Mr. Hira Lal Bhatia (DIN: 00159258) is retiring by rotation at this Annual GeneralMeeting and being eligible offer himself for reappointment.
+Mr. Hira Lal Bhatia (DIN: 00159258) is retiring by rotation at 68th Annual GeneralMeeting and being eligible offers himself for re-appointment.